 Cybercrime is becoming more frequent and sophisticated.
 It can be difficult keeping up with the ever-expanding range and complexity of cyber threats that plague our networks.
-By designing a multifaceted network solution that takes into account the various methods cyber criminals use to exploit businesses, InfoSys Networks can help you mitigate the risks, protect your business against potential thieves, and ensure you maintain compliance with industry regulations.
+By designing a multifaceted network solution that takes into account the various methods cyber criminals use to exploit businesses, Team 29B can help you mitigate the risks, protect your business against potential thieves, and ensure you maintain compliance with industry regulations.

 Many of the tools that we deploy can be used individually to protect against specific threat vectors or in combination to provide a comprehensive security barrier across many fronts.

 Email is the number one way organizations get infected with malware, which is why securing email is paramount.
 To protect your employees and your network it is imperative that proper spam protection and email scanning is in place.
 Modern solutions typically utilize not only attachment scanning, but also URL-rewriting and remote detonation to ensure malicious links containing dangerous code aren’t clicked on by an employee.
 Our engineers can help implement, configure, and maintain most email security solutions to safeguard your network from attack.
 Some of the products we offer include Cisco Email Security, Proofpoint, and Microsoft Defender ATP.